microsoft/build25-LAB309/Lab-Instructions/getting-started.md

     ![Screenshot](/Lab-Instructions/Images/app-image.png)

     You are now ready to start.
+Please continue with Exercise 1.

 3. Complete each exercise:
    - [Exercise 1](/Lab-Instructions/Exercise-1.md)